 The best card designs we have seen have been made using felt tip pens; the bolder the colours the better.
 We receive some amazing designs made by pre-schools and nurseries who have used paints too.
 We also have an ideas sheet which has been specifically designed for younger children, which includes some fab ideas on how to get creative with Christmas cards.

-5 Things Important things to Remember
+5 Important Things to Remember

 5. Have loads of FUN!
 It is always a good idea to plan a time to go into school so the cards can be fully completed to the best level.
-The better the sample school Christmas cards look the more likely the parents are to buy a pack of 12, making your fundraising profits higher.
+The better the sample school Christmas cards look the more likely the parents are to buy a pack of 12, making your fundraising profits even higher.

 OK!
 I’m sold, what do I need to do next?

-The art pack has everything you need to make Christmas cards a real winner at your school or organisation this year
+Our Artwork Kit has everything you need to make Christmas cards a real winner at your school or organisation this year